conig/msemtools/README.md

 ------------

 Finally, a function is provided to create a funnel plot from metaSEM models.
-An egger’s assymetry test is also automatically reported to try and detect publication bias.
+An egger’s asymmetry test is also automatically reported to try and detect publication bias.

 ``` r